yoda-aus/driver-coupons/README.md

 -  At 2PM carryout and take away coupons are rejected and restaurant (20-50) coupons are rejected at 10 AM.
 At 6PM, restaurant<20 is accepted

 ## Next Steps
+- Combining additional columns "toCoupon_GEQ5min", "toCoupon_GEQ15min", "toCoupon_GEQ25min" to infer patterns
+- Majority of the data in the dataset is categorical.
+One can create additional numeric columns to get frequency of coupons based on what the driver selected instead of 5 columns RestaurantLessThan20	Restaurant20To50,Bar , CoffeeHouse & CarryAway.
+Only 1 of this value can be saved

 ## Contact